rachithaiyappa/rachithaiyappa.github.io/teaching/index.md

 Not all of the students enrolled in this course will major in conventional domains as Phyics, Chemistry Biology, Mathematics or Computer Science.
 A major fraction of these students will go on to major in a variety of dsisciples such as English Literature, Politcal Science, Psychology, Economics, Finace, History, Anthropology etc.

 The challenge then becomes to convey what can science (as we know it) do to better an individual, not just academically, but as a person!
 In doing so we make it a point not to impose our opinion .
 Instead, they are offered a ton of information and resources to come up with their own opinion!
-Rather than explcity defining the strcuture or the essence of this course, some interesting discussion
+Rather than explcity defining the strcuture or the essence of this course, I suggest you read along and frame your own idea of what principles of science mean to you!
+It is a herculean task for me to write about what happens in roughly 6 hours of class each week and I do not intend to do that.
+Instead, here are certain discussions which I vividly rememeber from each week and in subtle ways pride myself for initiating such thought among my new friends!

 PS : This is in no way a Physics course.
 Rather, it deals with fundamentals.
 An intuition for numbers, for estimates; the efficacy of a graph, a function; the universality of hypothesis-data-iterations; the role of bias, of being in a bubble, of having your thoughts influenced by the newspapers you read, the social meida you; use are prominent in every day life.
 Taking a plethora of examples from current affairs a linking this to fundamentals of science, this course aims to make one not just learned collective, but aware as an individual.

-## Week 1
+## Week 1 : The scientific method, without giving it a name!

 Context : Prof. Menon showed this in class after posing an interesting question of how one could differntiate two people on either side of the Wagah border (the border between India and Pakistan at near Amritsar) if the border did not exist.
 Long story short, it hinted how genetically similar/different individuals of the human race can be.